curl/curl/docs/TheArtOfHttpScripting.md

 ## Figure Out What A POST Looks Like

- When you are about fill in a form and send to a server by using curl instead of a browser, you are of course interested in sending a POST exactly the way your browser does.
+ When you are about to fill in a form and send it to a server by using curl instead of a browser, you are of course interested in sending a POST exactly the way your browser does.

  An easy way to get to see this, is to save the HTML page with the form on your local disk, modify the 'method' to a GET, and press the submit button